 Over to You

-And don’t leave without looking at the resources I have made for you.
+And don’t leave without looking at the free resources I have made for you.
 You may find something useful to improve your website.

 See you soon with another post.